-Figure 261 Maintenance > User Account: Add
+Figure 239 Maintenance > User Account: Add

-Figure 262 Maintenance > User Account: Edit
+Figure 240 Maintenance > User Account: Edit

-Table 181 Maintenance > User Account > User Account Add/Edit
+Table 157 Maintenance > User Account > User Account Add/Edit

 LABEL DESCRIPTION Active Click to enable (switch turns blue) or disable (switch turns gray) to activate or deactivate the user account.
 User Name Enter a name for this account.
-You can use up to 31 printable characters except ["], [$^{\cdot}$], Password Enter your new system password.
-The password must contain at least one numeric and one alphabetic character.
-You can use 6 - 64 alphanumeric (0-9, a-z, A-Z) and special characters except ["], ['], [<], [>], [^], [\$], [], [\$], [], [\$], or [;].
-Spaces are allowed.
-Note that as you type a password, the screen displays a () for each character you type.
-After you change the password, use the new password to access the Zyxel Device.
-If you are changing your existing password, you have to first enter your Old Password then enter your New Password .
-Verify Password Enter the new password again for confirmation.
+You can use up to 31 printable characters except ["], ['], ['], [ $<$ ], [ $>$ Verify Password Enter the new password again for confirmation.
 Retry Times Enter the number of times consecutive wrong passwords can be entered for this account.
 0 means there is no limit.
 Idle Timeout Enter the length of inactive time before the Zyxel Device will automatically log the user out of the Web Configurator.
 Lock Period Enter the length of time a user must wait before attempting to log in again after a number of consecutive wrong passwords have been entered as defined in Retry Times .
+Cancel Click Cancel to restore your previously saved settings.
+OK Click OK to save your changes.